adrian-wp/radialDFT/README.md

 # RadialDFT

-This project implements Density Functional Theory (DFT) for an isolated atom in a vacuum allowing to obtain e.g. the electron density and total energy of the system.
+This project implements Density Functional Theory (DFT) for an isolated atom in vacuum allowing to obtain e.g. the electron density and total energy of the system.
 The goal of this project was for me to get a better understanding of the theory of DFT and to get more familiar with the Rust programming language.
 The code works by solving the radially symmetric Kohn-Sham equations